Flavor changing Flavon decay $\phi\to tc$ ($\phi=H_F,\,A_F$) at the High Luminosity Large Hadron Collider: Search for decays at the HL-LHC

-\item \textbf{BACKGROUND:} The dominant SM background arises from the final states $Wjj+Wb\bar{b}$, $tb+tj$ and $t\bar{t}$, in which either one of the two leptons is missed in the semi-leptonic top quark decays or two of the four jets are missed when one of the top quarks decays semi-leptonically.
-We generated $10^5$ events for each background process at NLO in QCD. \end{itemize}
+\item \textbf{BACKGROUND:} The dominant SM background arises from the final states $Wjj+Wb\bar{b}$, $tb+tj$ and $t\bar{t}$, in which either one of the two leptons is missed in the semi-leptonic top quark decays or two of the four jets are missed when one of the top quarks decays semi-leptonically. \end{itemize}

+In Fig. \ref{distributions} we present the kinematic distributions generated both by the background processes and the decay of $A_F$ for $m_{A_F}=200$ GeV, namely, the transverse momentum of the particles produced by the decay of the top quark: (a) leading b-jet, (b) the charged lepton, (c) the missing energy transverse (MET) due to the neutrino in the final state is displayed.
+The transverse momentum of the leading jet is shown in (d).
+Finally, the transverse masses of the top quarks and CP-odd Flavon are depicted in (e) and (f).
+Meanwhile, in Figs. \ref{distributionsSGN1}, \ref{distributionsSGN2}, \ref{distributionsSGN3} shows the same as in Fig. \ref{distributions} but only for the signal to $m_{A_F}=200,\,400,\,900$ GeV.

-The kinematic cuts imposed to study a possible evidence of the $\phi\to tc$ at the HL-LHC are as follows. \begin{itemize} \item We requiere two jets with $|\eta^j|<2.5$ and $p_T^j>30$ GeV, one them is tagged as a $b$-jet.
+The kinematic cuts imposed to study a possible evidence of the $\phi\to tc$ ($m_{\phi}=200$ GeV) at the LHC are as follows. \begin{enumerate} \item We requiere two jets with $|\eta^j|<2.5$ and $p_T^j>30$ GeV, one of them is tagged as a $b$-jet.

 \item We require one isolated lepton ($e\,\text{or}\,\mu$) with $|\eta^{\ell}|<2.5$ and $p_T^{\ell}>20$ GeV.